Advertiser Disclosure

 Higher Credit Limits

 A higher credit limit gives you more flexibility.
 You can spend more money on your credit card before hitting your limit and paying additional fees or facing a restriction on your card.
-Even if you have no plans on hitting your credit limit, a higher limit will improve your credit utilization ratio.
+Even if you have no plans to hit your credit limit, a higher limit will improve your credit utilization ratio.
 The credit utilization ratio measures how much of your credit limit you have utilized.
 You can only improve credit utilization with a higher limit and by paying off debt.

 Ways to Build Your Credit Score Early On